-In partnership with a coalition of community-based organizations and service providers, the Chinese American Health Initiative conducts outreach and education to help cancer patients find cancer support services, navigate the healthcare system, and access medical interpreting services.
+In partnership with a coalition of community-based organizations and service providers, the Chinese American Health Initiative conducts research, outreach, and education to improve cancer prevention and screening, and help cancer patients find cancer support services, navigate the healthcare system, and access medical interpreting services.

 Adapting Individual Meaning-Centered Psychotherapy (IMCP) in Advanced Cancer for the Chinese Immigrant Population